Close Banner

 Dining Gluten-Free at Disneyland Resort - Quesabirria tacos

 • Cocina Cucamonga – This location offers a ton of great options!
 When mobile ordering, scroll down to the Gluten/Wheat Allergy-Friendly section.
-You can get tacos with corn tortillas, rice, frijoles and horchata agua fresca.
+You can get tacos with corn tortillas, rice, frijoles and more.
 But did you know you can eat the very popular QuesaBirria tacos?
 There's a purchase limit of two per transaction.

 • Award Wieners – Gluten-free buns are available.
 You just need to order in person.

 • Boardwalk Pizza & Pasta – Ask about gluten-free pasta, pizza and salad.
 Let the chef know if you have celiac disease so they can take extra measures to avoid cross-contamination.
-You can also get dairy-free pizza.
+You can also get dairy-free pizza and plant-based pasta dishes.

-• Flo’s – Flo's offers gluten-free burgers, sandwiches and shakes.
+• Flo’s – Flo's offers gluten-free burgers, salads, fries (including the Fast Track chili fries) and shakes.

 Dining Gluten-Free at Disneyland Resort - Chicken Stir Fry from Lucky Fortune

-• Pym Test Kitchen – You can get several sandwiches and the salad gluten-free.
+• Pym Test Kitchen – You can get the sandwiches gluten-free and the potato bites.
+Several breakfast items are gluten-free as well.

 Dining Gluten-Free at Disneyland Resort - Salmon